 As I’ve mentioned the car seat, let’s just talk about the law too.

 Children under 12 years old or under 135cms (4 foot 4) are required to use a booster seat.
 Most car hire companies will have these available, however, sometimes there will be a fee involved.
 It’s also worth knowing that children are also not allowed to ride in the front seat.
-If you get stopped by the Police and are not adhering to these rules, you may well receive a fine.
+If you get stopped by the Police and do not adhere to these rules, you may receive a fine.

 Even though the majority of cars include fully comprehensive insurance, it’s worth checking the vehicle for any obvious defects before you leave.
 I had a small dent in my car, I tried to show them, but they really didn’t care.
 Still, it made me feel better.

-Be sure to check the fuel policy before you pull away.
-Some have a full to full policy, others just bring it back with as much as you left with.
+Another thing to be sure about is the fuel policy.
+Some have a full-to-full policy, others just bring it back with as much as you left with.
 They make a note of how much fuel is in the car on the form you sign before you take it away.

 Just be aware that there are some reports of scams when it comes to fuel for hire cars.
 A company name that regularly comes up to avoid is Gold Cars.
 There are plenty of stories of them charging people to fill a car at twice the price you would expect to pay for petrol in Lanzarote after agreeing to a different policy when hiring.